Redislabs-Solution-Architects/rdi-quickstart-oracle/README.md

 Changing the username or password for the Debezium user requires rebuilding the database.
 Follow these steps:

 - Stop and remove the container
+- Delete the contents of directory `oradata`, including the hidden file `.ORCLCDB.created`, but excluding directory `recovery_area`.
-- Delete the contents of directory `data`
+- Delete the contents of directory `oradata/recovery_area`
 - Start the container